 Capturing the beautiful melancholy of Billy Mackenzie, the doomed romantic tragedy of ‘Someday’ is echoed by the chanteuse’s deep forlorn delivery, accompanied by Payne’s hypnotic bassline and haunting vox humana treatment over a simple but hypnotic rhythmic loop.

-Fresh from their successful and well-received performance at Synth Wave Live 2, where they performed the ‘Walking In West Berlin’ EP and their joint cover of ‘Fade To Grey’ which is can be heard on the recently unleashed ELECTRONIC CIRCUS debut long player ‘The Falling Tower’, Katja and Chris chatted about the genesis of ‘Someday’ and its sophisticated magnificence.
+Fresh from their successful and well-received performance at Synth Wave Live 2, where they performed the ‘Walking In West Berlin’ EP and their joint cover of ‘Fade To Grey’, Katja and Chris chatted about the genesis of ‘Someday’ and its sophisticated magnificence.

 How did ‘Someday’ come about?